How to Write a Lab Report

-As you read the existing literature, find out whether there are any gaps in knowledge and purpose to provide new ideas.
+As you read the existing literature, find out whether there are gaps in knowledge and purpose to provide new ideas.
 Take time to set the experiments as failure to do this will lead to inaccurate findings.

 • Be concise in your report.
 Avoid writing too many words to fill your working space.
 The assignment should not be written like a descriptive narrative.
 However, ensure that all your information is accurate.
-Use simple language as much as you can as some of the readers are not conversant with complex scientific terms.
+Use simple language as much as possible as some of the readers are not conversant with complex scientific terms.
 Only details that are relevant to the lab report should be included in your assignment.

 • Learn from others.
 Lots of people have written lab reports in the past.
 Before writing your work, make sure you review some of the existing work as you may get some insights.